U-223

 11 May 1943

-The British destroyer HMS Hesperus depth charged the U-223 to the surface and then rammed her on 11 May.
-2 men were lost overboard, U-359 rescued one of them and transferred him back to U-223 on 14 May as she had managed to escape the destroyer.
-U-223 returned to port on 24 May but did not sail again until 14 Sept while being repaired.
+The British destroyer HMS Hesperus brought U-223 to the surface by depth charging and then rammed her.
+Two men were lost overboard: one died, but the other was rescued by U-359 and returned to U-223 on 14 May (U-359 had managed to escape the destroyer's attacks unscathed).
+U-223 was left unable to dive, but returned to port on 24 May.
+She did not sail again until 14 Sept, while still under repair.
 [Matrosengefreiter Heinz Hoog]

 Related: For more info on such losses see - Men lost from U-boats -